Wars of the Roses: Overview

 Richard III (2 October 1452 – 22 August 1485) was King of England and Lord of Ireland from 26 June 1483 until his death in 1485.
 He was the last king of the House of York and the last of the Plantagenet dynasty.
 His defeat and death at the Battle of Bosworth Field, the last battle of the Wars of the Roses, marked the end of the Middle Ages in England.
 Richard was created Duke of Gloucester in 1461 after the accession of his brother King Edward IV.
 In 1472, he married Anne Neville, daughter of Richard Neville, 16th Earl of Warwick.
 He governed northern England during Edward's reign, and played a role in the invasion of Scotland in 1482.
 When Edward IV died in April 1483, Richard was named Lord Protector of the realm for Edward's eldest son and successor, the 12-year-old Edward V. Arrangements were made for Edward V's coronation on 22 June 1483.
 Before the king could be crowned, the marriage of his parents was declared bigamous and therefore invalid.

 Officially illegitimate, their children were barred from inheriting the throne.
 On 25 June, an assembly of lords and commoners endorsed a declaration to this effect and proclaimed Richard as the rightful king.
 He was crowned on 6 July 1483.
-Edward and his younger brother Richard of Shrewsbury, Duke of York, called the "Princes in the Tower", were not seen in public after August and accusations circulated that they had been murdered on King Richard's orders, after the Tudor dynasty established their rule a few years later.
-There were two big rebellions against Richard during his reign.
+Edward and his younger brother Richard of Shrewsbury, Duke of York, called the "Princes in the Tower", were not seen in public after August and accusations circulated that they had been murdered on King Richard's orders.
+There were two major rebellions against Richard during his reign.
 In October 1483, a revolt was led by staunch allies of Edward IV and Richard's former ally, Henry Stafford, 2nd Duke of Buckingham.
 Then, in August 1485, Henry Tudor and his uncle, Jasper Tudor, landed in southern Wales with a contingent of French troops and marched through Pembrokeshire, recruiting soldiers.
 Henry's forces defeated Richard's army near the Leicestershire town of Market Bosworth.
 Richard was slain, making him the last English king to die in battle.
 Henry Tudor ascended the throne as Henry VII.